 “A shed is to a man what a handbag is to a woman – both contain all the essentials for surviving in the modern world.”

-Age UK Oldham’s Men in Sheds project is an initiative funded by the Local Authority and aims to reduce isolation among men over 55.
-The project has a distinct community development philosophy and positively impacts the health & wellbeing of men who have become socially isolated due to life changing circumstances or long term or acute health conditions.
+Age UK Oldham’s Men in Sheds project is an initiative by Age UK Oldham that aims to reduce isolation among men over 55.
+The project has a distinct community development philosophy and positively impacts the health and wellbeing of men who have become socially isolated due to life changing circumstances or long term or acute health conditions.

 According to research for Age UK, more than one million older men now live alone in the UK, and this number is only set to rise.
 Many of these older men have faced issues associated with significant changes in their lives including ageing, health, retirement, isolation, redundancy, unemployment, disability, bereavement, etc.

 A concept originally developed in Australia, Men in Sheds involves providing a workshop, tools and equipment to men in later life.
 They can use existing skills, learn new ones and get involved in productive activity, while enjoying the benefits of working in a social group.
 Men can get together in the sheds to make things, repair things and generally tinker, and of course put the world to rights over a cup of tea.